arapocket/convoyer/CONVOYER.md

 ## 3.0 Command Center - Build Contents
 ### 3.1 Overview

-*The following directories are found in the command center app’s source directory.
+*The following files and directories are found in the command center app’s source directory.
 Files and directories that are not used during development of CONVOYER are not listed.*

 - **certificates** *Contains the .p8 certificate file used by [Apple Push Notification Service] (https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html).*

-- **controllers/Convoyer** *Contains our Express.js controllers*
+- **controllers/Convoyer** *Contains our Express.js controllers.*

 - **models/Convoyer** *Contains our Express.js models.*